Reveille: Commonwealth of Nations and the United States

+The U.S. Reveille is in fact the French one.
 In modern times, the U.S. military plays (or sounds) "Reveille" in the morning, generally near sunrise, though its exact time varies from base to base.
 On U.S. Army posts and Air Force bases, "Reveille" is played by itself or followed by the bugle call "To the Colors" at which time the national flag is raised and all U.S. military personnel outdoors are required to come to attention and present a salute in uniform, either to the flag or in the direction of the music if the flag is not visible.
 While in formation, soldiers are brought to the position of parade rest while "Reveille" plays then called to attention and present arms as the national flag is raised.
 When in a vehicle, personnel are expected to stop and render honors.
-On board U.S. Navy, Marine Corps, and Coast Guard facilities, Reveille is generally sounded separately from morning colors.
-Reveille is sounded at an earlier time such as 0600 (6 am), and then the flag is generally raised at 0800 (8 am) while "The Star-Spangled Banner" or the bugle call "To the Colors" is played.
+On board U.S. Navy, Marine Corps, and Coast Guard facilities, "Reveille" is generally sounded separately from morning colors.
+"Reveille" is sounded at an earlier time such as 06:00 (6 am), and then the flag is generally raised at 08:00 (8 am) while "The Star-Spangled Banner" or the bugle call "To the Colors" is played.
 On some U.S. military bases, "Reveille" is accompanied by a cannon shot.

 In Commonwealth Remembrance Day and Remembrance Sunday services, and ANZAC Day services, "Last Post" begins the period of silent reflection, and "Reveille" ends it.
 The two tunes symbolize sunset and sunrise respectively, and therefore, death and resurrection. ("Reveille" is often replaced by "The Rouse", a bugle call commonly mistaken for "Reveille", although these are actually two different tunes.)
 Winston Churchill had "Last Post" sounded at his funeral, followed by "Reveille", as did Prince Philip, Duke of Edinburgh and Queen Elizabeth II.

 "To Reveille" or "to sound Reveille" is often used among military personnel as a term meaning "to notify personnel that it is time to wake up", whether the bugle call is actually sounded or not.
 Units lacking the personnel or equipment necessary to play the tune will often assign the duty to "sound Reveille" to the last watch of the night, who must ensure that others are roused at the proper time, by any appropriate means (often by actually shouting the word reveille until everyone is awake).

-The reveille is still played in all the Australian Defence Forces.
+The "Reveille" is still played in all the Australian Defence Forces.
 It was originally played by drums.